 George passed away ten years ago.
 They were married 58 years.
-Evelyn stares are a photo of her and George together for a long time.
-Hannah asks her what’s the secret to a long marriage, and she laughs quietly.
+Evelyn stares at a photo of her and George together for a long time.
+Hannah asks her what’s the secret to a long marriage, and Evelyn laughs quietly.

 “What’s the secret?
 Keep your mouth shut.”
 She looks at us both intently.

-I try to picture Evelyn in New York as I know it now – the place where Hannah and I go to school.
-I imagine it to be quite different now than it was back when it was Evelyn’s territory.
-I ask how long it’s been since she’s been back.
+We try to picture Evelyn in New York as we know it now—the place where we go to school.
+We imagine it to be quite different now than it was back when it was Evelyn’s territory.
+Cailin asks how long it’s been since she’s been back.

 Hannah asks if this is true for all entertainment.
 “I think TV today is awful, too.
 Terrible.
 And I don’t even have a computer.
 I do still listen to the radio, though.
 7 o’ clock every night I tune in.”